Resnik, Belgrade: Characteristics

+By the 2011 census, total population of Resnik was 18,370.
+Of that, the local community of Resnik had 5,152 inhabitants, Avala Grad 6,833, Železnička Stanica-Resnik 3,367, and Sunčani Breg 3,018.

-Resnik is predominantly residential settlement.
-It is close to the important traffic routes: the valley of Rakovički potok is a route to the Kružni put, suburban road of Belgrade and the future part of the projected Belgrade beltway, and a Belgrade-Požarevac railway, while the valley of Topčiderka is a route to the Belgrade-Niš railway.
-Resnik has a railway stations on both railways (northern one is officially styled Jajinci but it is far from that neighborhood).
+Resnik is predominantly a residential settlement.
+It is close to important traffic routes: the valley of Rakovički potok is a route to the Kružni put, suburban road of Belgrade and the future part of the projected Belgrade beltway, and a Belgrade-Požarevac railway, while the valley of Topčiderka is a route to the Belgrade-Niš railway.
+Resnik has railway stations on both railways (northern one is officially styled Jajinci but it is far from that neighborhood).
 Tunnels are constructed on both road and railway passing through the northern section of Resnik.

 The building industry develops along the Kružni put as a series of construction companies, cement plants and a building material's depots are located there.
 An open green market (kvantaš) is also located on the road.

+Rakovica monastery is officially on the Resnik's territory, both in terms of cadastre, and local community (now Sunčani breg).
+Until 1935, monks performed parochial duties in Resnik, when the first village priest, Sibin Stanković, moved in.
+Resnik got its own church only after the foundations of the Church of the Saint Vladika Nikolaj Žički were consecrated by Irinej, the Patriarch of the Serbian Orthodox Church in 2012 in Avala Grad.
+Though it had no church, Resnik had a church bell which was located in the adapted bellfry in the school and served as a school bell.
+After 1953, the Communist authorities removed it, and the bell was subsequently stolen and sold for scrap.
+The villagers retrieved it and hanged it on the plum tree at cemetery.
+It functioned as the church bell before it was removed again.